-This term has come from an interesting book by Kim Scott, of the same name.
+Radical candour has come from an interesting book by Kim Scott, of the same name.
+It’s about giving feedback.
 It promotes the idea of telling people actually what you are thinking.
 It helps you to challenge people, especially people that you work with, rather than forgetting about an issue that is important.

 So, with radical candour, you are saying what you think, though being careful about it, and therefore caring about the person and how they are taking the feedback.